axibase/atsd-use-cases/workshop/percentiles.md

 ![](./images/sds.png)

 The median absolute deviation is a robust measure of how spread out a set of data is.
-If data is normal, the SD is usually the best choice for assessing spread, otherwise, the MAD is preffered.
+If data is normal, the SD is usually the best choice for assessing spread, otherwise, the MAD is preferred.

 ![](./images/mad.png)